rse/streamdeck-dual-stand/README.md

 usual angle of the original stand.
 The stand itself is optimized to consist of as less printing material as possible and require just a single support structure during printing.
-The dual stand contains 24 holes for small 8x1mm magnets and at the bottom 2 holes for glueing in anti-slip material.
+The dual stand contains 24 holes for small self-adhesive 8x1mm magnets and at the bottom 2 holes form self-adhesive anti-slip silicon material.

 Impressions
 -----------